rdelgadov/ArDrone/README.md

 * Click in Connect Buton.
 * If all is good, you will see a green circle and the battery level.
 * Now you can click in the button Take off and the Drone starts to flight.
 It's very important have a medium place to flight because if the Drone had damage, can be dangerous in a small place.
 * Also you have the LRP UI, in this UI you can create state machines for the Drone.
-In this [Link](https://github.com/carolahp/ARDroneLRP-Tests) you have some examples to test.
+In this [Link](https://github.com/carolahp/ARDroneLRP-Tests) you have some examples to test, but the tag follower examples don't work, because they were create to used on a old version of API.

 And that is all!, now you can flight your ArDrone 2.0 with Pharo and LRP, create and modify state machines for the drone.